Will Rogers: Controversy over racial slurs

-In 1934, while introducing the song "The Last Round-Up" on the January 21 Gulf Oil program, Rogers commented that, “The words to the song are cowboy all right, but the tune is really a [n-word] spiritual.”
+In 1934, while introducing the song "The Last Round-Up" on the January 21 Gulf Oil program, Rogers commented that, “The words to the song are cowboy all right, but the tune is really a 'nigger' spiritual.”
 He continued to use the offensive racial slur several more times in the program.

-Telephone calls and telegrams of protest immediately poured into the radio station and Gulf Oil headquarters in Pittsburgh, Pa.
-The nationwide Black press quickly began to call for a boycott against Gulf stations, Will Roger films, and theaters that showed them, and the NAACP called for a public apology.
-In an editorial reprinted around the country, the Philadelphia Tribune stated, ‘Will Rogers, by using a certain insulting epithet in referring to Negroes, offers an opportunity for colored Americans to prove to American business that it cannot insult them and get away with it."
+Telephone calls and telegrams of protest immediately poured into the radio station and Gulf Oil headquarters in Pittsburgh, Pennsylvania.
+The nationwide Black press quickly began to call for a boycott against Gulf stations, Will Rogers films, and theaters that showed them, and the NAACP called for a public apology.
+In an editorial reprinted around the country, The Philadelphia Tribune stated, ‘Will Rogers, by using a certain insulting epithet in referring to Negroes, offers an opportunity for colored Americans to prove to American business that it cannot insult them and get away with it."

 Both Gulf Oil and NBC refused to take any action condemning Rogers, citing protections of freedom of speech.
 Rogers further compounded the issue the following week when, in an apparent ham-handed effort to apologize, he used the derogatory term "darkies" several times.

 Nearly two months later, Rogers eventually issued a defensive and qualified apology, in the form of a letter to civil rights activist Channing Tobias published in Black newspapers around the country.
 Claiming that in using the epithet he was "trying to pay a most deserved tribute to the art of the race" Rogers continued, "I think you folks are wrong in jumping too hastily onto someone or anyone who might use the word with no more thought or belittlement than I did.
 There is millions in the South who use that word, and if the race has more real friends among millions of people down there I don’t know where it is.
 I am offering no excuse for using it myself, I was wrong, but its the intention and not the wording that you must look for.
 What in the world, what particle of action had ever lead a single Negro to believe that I hadn't the best wishes toward their race?"Rogers closed his letter with the recommendation that the Black press "must also use tolerance toward millions of fine white people who use the word but who at heart are really friends."